Events and Programs

 WORLD UNITY FAIR (March)

 Spring 2018 will celebrate the 64th year of this fantastic CSU tradition that exposes CSU and the greater Fort Collins community to the world through our own international students.
 Join an international student organization for the opportunity to share your culture with thousands of people, and experience what the other cultures have to offer!

 Each April, a number of offices around campus collaborate to host a wonderful day of multicultural fun & games for CSU students with families as well as families in the Fort Collins community.
 Whether attending with your family or helping as a volunteer, we know you’ll love this day of culture, creativity & kids.
 This year, it was held Sunday, April 12, 2016 from 3-5pm at the LSC Grand Ballroom.

 Want to excel at Time Management?
 How about Note-Taking?
 Overcoming Procrastination?
-Then attend one of the 50-minute academic skills workshops starting this week!
+Then attend one of the 50-minute academic skills workshops starting in Fall!
 Check out the full schedule of free workshops.
 Other online resources await your attention!

 Are you on track to meet your goals?
 Your GPA can affect your future.
 Whether you have a “U” now, or you want to make the Dean’s List, this event is for you!
 Come to U-Turn to get a personalized plan that will connect you with the academic resources you need to turn this semester into a success!